 In this article, we will learn about the best practices to remove packages using yarn.

-To remove a package / dependency from our project we can take two approaches:
+To remove a package / dependency from our project we can take four approaches:

 This command will remove the package from